 Get more vitamins and minerals than processed foods

 Ladies, when is that last time you treated yourself to a little TLC?
-As part of National Women’s Health Week from May 14 – May 20, Women’s Care Florida is encouraging you to take a little more “me time” for both your mind and body.
-Treat yourself to some self-care activities that both prevent disease and boost your wellbeing.
+Many OB-GYNs encourage women to take a little more “me time” for both your mind and body.
+Treat yourself to some of these self-care tips for women that both prevent disease and boost your wellbeing.

 In part one of this blog post series, we provide information about why women should take time out of their schedules to take care of their body and minds.
-In part two, we will give you self-care and prevention tips on how to lead a healthier life.
-This week (and year round), it’s doctor’s orders that you spend time taking care of yourself.
-If you need a little convincing, here are the top reasons you should treat yourself.
+In part two, we will give you prevention tips on how to lead a healthier life.
+Take some time out of the week or month to treat yourself with healthy activities.
+Taking some of these self-care tips for women into consideration can help you learn how to value yourself as a woman.

 Women Care So Much for Others